Campus Facilities and Learning Resources

 Citrus College students have the opportunity to study abroad through Citrus College and the Southern California Foothills Consortium.

-Courses are taught by Citrus College faculty and/or faculty from the Consortium member colleges.
+Courses are taught by Citrus College faculty and/or faculty from Consortium member colleges.
 Most courses are CSU/UC transferable and meet general education requirements.